bcanfield/ai-quiz-automation/docs/ARCHITECTURE.md

 # Architecture

-How quiz-helper is built and how the pieces fit together.
+How ai-quiz-automation is built and how the pieces fit together.

 ## High-Level Overview